 If a new product gives you spots then stop using it.

 Now, this is one to be careful with.
 I’d recommend using a new product for 2 weeks, even if you spots at first.
-This is because, the product may cause you to purge, this just means it’s bringing all the spot-causing substances to the surface of your skin and making you break out before the product begins to work.
+This is because, the product may cause you to purge.
+This just means it’s bringing all the spot-causing substances to the surface of your skin and making you break out before the product begins to work.
 This generally happens in products that are supposed to clear your pores, the ingredients get in there and bring all the nasty stuff to the top so your skin can be clear and pores can unblock.
 If you’re still breaking out after a couple of weeks then you should probably discontinue use as a skin purged generally don’t last long.
+This is what happened when I started using the Foreo Luna mini 2 which I have a review on.

 Shaving makes your hair grow back thicker.